PageRank Optimization by Edge Selection: Introduction

 \section{Introduction}

-The importance of a node in a directed graph can be measured by its PageRank.
-The PageRank of a node can be interpreted as the average portion of time spent at the node by an infinite random walk \cite{Langville2006}.
-PageRank is traditionally applied for ordering web-pages of the web-graph in which the edges represent hyperlinks, but it also has many other applications \cite{Berkhin2005}, for example, in bibliometrics, ecosystems, spam detection, web-crawling, semantic networks, keyword searching in relational databases and word dependencies in natural language processing.
+The {\em importance} of a node in a directed graph can be measured by its {\em PageRank}.
+The PageRank of a node \cite{Brin1998} can be interpreted as the average portion of time spent at the node by an infinite {\em random walk} \cite{Langville2006}, or in other words, the weight of the node with respect to the {\em stationary distribution} of an associated homogeneous Markov chain.
+PageRank is traditionally applied for ordering web-search results, but it also has many other applications \cite{Berkhin2005}, for example, in bibliometrics, ecosystems, spam detection, web-crawling, semantic networks, relational databases and natural language processing.

-It is of natural interest to search for the maximum or minimum PageRank that a node (web-page) can have depending on the presence or absence of some of the edges (hyperlinks) in the graph.
-For example, since PageRank is used for ordering web search results, a web-master could be interested in increasing the PageRank of some of his web-pages by suitably placing hyperlinks on his own site or by buying advertisements or making alliances with other sites \cite{Avrachenkov2004,DeKerchove2008}.
-Another motivation is that of estimating the PageRank of a node in the presence of missing information on the graph structure.
+It is of natural interest to search for the maximum or minimum PageRank that a node (e.g., a website) can have depending on the presence or absence of some of the edges (e.g., hyperlinks) in the graph \cite{Olsen2009}.
+For example, since PageRank is used for ordering web-search results, a web-master could be interested in increasing the PageRank of some of his websites by suitably placing hyperlinks on his own site or by buying advertisements or making alliances with other sites \cite{Avrachenkov2006,DeKerchove2008}.
+Another motivation is that of estimating the PageRank of a node in the presence of {\em missing information} on the graph structure.
 If some of the links on the internet are broken, for example, because the server is down or there are network traffic problems, we may have only partial information on the link structure of the web-graph.
-However, we may still want to estimate the PageRank of a web-page by computing the maximum and minimum PageRank that the node may possibly have depending on the presence or absence of the hidden hyperlinks \cite{Ishii2009}.
-These hidden edges are often referred to as ``fragile links''.
+However, we may still want to estimate the PageRank of a website by computing the maximum and minimum PageRank that the node may possibly have depending on the presence or absence of the unknown, hidden hyperlinks \cite{Ishii2009}.
+These hidden edges are often referred to as {\em fragile links}.